-In this task type, the student reads a short informational passage.
+In this task type, students read a short informational passage.
 A picture related to the passage may be included.
-The student then answers three questions about the passage.
+Students then answer three questions about the passage.
 For this Practice Test, there are only two questions included.
 The answer choices may be pictures or text.